-- critically evaluate and independently analyse questions and issues connected with democracy, democratization and conflicts
+- critically evaluate and independently analyze questions and issues connected with democracy, democratization, and conflicts

 - understand current conflicts, be able to propose a suitable solution of them, or to predict them and prevent them from happening

-- identify key actors of the process of democratization and conflicts
+- identify key actors in the process of democratization and conflicts

 - assess the quality of democracy at national and international level (to compare it in international perspective)

 - carry out their own research in the field of democracy, democratization, and conflicts

 A completed application form in the Masaryk University information system (the online form is active from 1 Feb-30 April for fall semester admission and from 1 Sept-30 Nov for spring semester admission—select Conflict and Democracy Studies) and fill in the application form.

 Bachelor’s degree certificate (or documentation indicating that the applicant will receive such a diploma by the time of enrollment in the program).
 Proof of qualifications (diploma copy certified by an authorized university office or a public notary) including a final transcript of records.
 A diploma or transcript of records not issued in English or Czech should be accompanied by an official English language translation, stamped and signed by an authorized translator or university office.

 A copy of the final transcript (record of courses and grades) in the original language, accompanied by an official English language translation (when necessary).